Edited by: Keri Stooksbury

 Hot Tip: Regardless of when you choose to visit, you’ll need to make reservations to be able to enter the parks (in addition to your park ticket).

 Just as important (if not more so) than the pricing calendar is the crowd calendar.
-This handy tool will help you plan your trip based on historical data of park occupancy.
+Undercover Tourist’s handy crowd calendar tool will help you plan your trip based on historical data of park occupancy.

 For example, say you know you want to visit Magic Kingdom, but the crowd calendar is showing Magic Kingdom as red (busy) every day except 1 during your trip — that’s the day you should go.
 Then start scheduling the other parks accordingly.